-From agreement to publication, the process averages 2 to 4 months, depending on how quickly you return edits and comments.
+From agreement to publication, the process averages 2 to 4 months, depending on how quickly researchers return edits and comments.

-What can I do with the adapted paper?
+What can a researcher do with the adapted paper?

 Yes!
-We have translated some of our papers into Spanish, French, German, Greek and other languages.
+We have translated some of our papers into Spanish, French, German, Greek and a dozen other languages.
 Many researchers like to have these non-English versions to reach local audiences.
-We offer translation into any written language for a small additional fee.
-If you provide the translated text yourself, the fee for the additional materials is even smaller.

-We use Google Analytics to track downloads for each adapted paper as well as traffic to the website.
-We are able to offer you quantitative stats on how your paper is doing after it’s published.
-This is useful for measuring its outreach.
+We use Google Analytics to track downloads for each adapted paper as well as all traffic to the website.
+We are able to offer quantitative stats on how each paper is doing after it’s published.
+This is useful for measuring its outreach and broader impact.

 We also solicit qualitative feedback from teachers who have downloaded and used the adaptations in class.

 In 2017, in collaboration with a UC Berkeley researcher, we conducted a quantitative controlled impact assessment study on 130 high school students in the U.S. The students who were taught the scientific methods using our resources showed 40% improvement on a standardized test measuring scientific reasoning, as compared with a control group taught the same content using other science outreach resources.
 Read all about the study on our Impact page.

 Since the spring of 2015.
 Check out our Annual Impact reports on our Impact page.

 How did we start?

 Science Journal for Kids was founded by a AP Environmental Science teacher with a M.S. from UC Berkeley who was frustrated her students didn’t have access to the latest scientific research.
 Watch this crowdfunding video we recorded when we were just getting started or hear the full backstory in our founder’s TEDx Talk.